About - History

 Our History

-Originally, the Hospital was part of the Evangelical Home.
+Originally, Evangelical Community Hospital was part of the Evangelical Home.
 It was designed to provide three separate services for the public: a home for the aged, an orphanage, and a general hospital.
 The Home was backed by the Evangelical Church.
 Complications arose and the idea of a hospital was abandoned.
 The home and the orphanage came to be in a converted farm known as the Slifer farm.

 By 1926, the institution needed a second dormitory.
 There was an infirmary in this building for the residents.
 But the residents never had much demand for such medical capabilities.
 That's when they started accepting patients from the community.
 They came in endless streams.
 The demand was incredible.
 New services were added as they were medically necessary.
 The infirmary became the community's hospital.